-Five Guys Burgers and Fries (808 H St. NW) is a reliable crowd-pleaser.
-Burger lovers also can flock to Shake Shack (800 F St. NW).
+Five Guys Burgers and Fries (808 H St. NW) is a reliable crowd-pleaser, and burger lovers also flock to Shake Shack (800 F St. NW).
 For pizza, go thick or thin: St. Louis-style deep dish at Pi (910 F. St. NW) or quick-cooked, customized pies at &pizza (1005 E St. NW).

 There are so many happy hours around Penn Quarter and Chinatown that you have no reason not to arrive early.
 Happy hours last until 7 p.m. daily unless otherwise noted.

 Sister bars Iron Horse Taproom (507 Seventh St. NW) and Jackpot (726 Seventh St. NW) take $2 off all happy hour beers until 8 p.m. every day.
-Jackpot has $5 rails during happy hour, while Iron Horse offers a $6 cocktail of the day.
+Jackpot has $5 rails during happy hour, plus free popcorn, while Iron Horse offers a $6 cocktail of the day and skeeball machines.

-The newest arrival to the scene, Bar Deco (716 Sixth St. NW), pours $5 local beers, house wines and rail drinks Monday-Friday until 9 p.m. at both its TV-filled bar and on the spacious rooftop deck as well as its TV-filled bar.
+If the weather's nice on a weeknight, Bar Deco (716 Sixth St. NW), pours $5 local beers and house wines and $6 rail drinks and selected cocktails on the spacious rooftop deck as well as its TV-filled bar.

 For something fancier: